 Jack Thompson BA (Hons) MMus (Cantab) PGCE FRSA enjoys a varied career as a conductor, organist and teacher of music.
-He is Artistic Director of the Cadogan Consort and Sussex Chorus, and, since 2016, has served as Director of Music at St Mary's Church, Chelsea.
-He combines these posts with the full time position of Organist & Head of Academic Music at Ardingly College, and today maintains a busy freelance career alongside choirs and ensembles from across the UK.
+He combines his roles as Director of Music at St Mary's Church, Chelsea and Head of Academic Music at St Edward's School, Oxford with regular guest appearances alongside choirs and ensembles from across the UK.

 Jack's work as a conductor, chorus master and organist continues to bring him into fruitful relationships with singers and instrumentalists of international repute.
 He has performed extensively at prestigious venues throughout the UK, Continental Europe, North America and the Far East, and, as Founder and Artistic Director of the Cadogan Consort, appears regularly alongside members of the BBC Singers, Voces 8, Tenebrae and the Sixteen.
 Known for his exciting, ambitious and well-informed programming, Jack has devised imaginative projects for the London Mozart Players and Oxford Bach Soloists, leading critically acclaimed collaborations with the Sussex Chorus and composer Will Todd.
 Other notable highlights have included full-scale performances of Brahms’ German Requiem, Handel’s Messiah and Haydn’s Creation, together with numerous broadcasts for radio and television (BBC, ITV, Channel 4 and Classic FM), and three recordings for commercial CD.
 He has previously given organ recitals at Durham Cathedral, Westminster Cathedral and St John’s College, Cambridge, and has twice appeared as a soloist for HM The Queen.